TerronesDiaz/PythonChatGPT/README.md

-This repository contains a Python-based chatbot powered by OpenAI's GPT-3 model.
+This repository contains a Python-based chatbot powered by OpenAI.
 The chatbot can have interactive conversations with users on various
 topics.
+You can choose the model you want from those currently available.

 ## Installation